gtedavid/flask-aws-db-statistics/README.md

 ### Installation and use

 We are using here AWS Free Tier.
-We already created an Elastic Beanstalk environnement running under Python 3.8 running on 64bit Amazon Linux 2/3.4.1.
+We already created an Elastic Beanstalk environnement running under Python 3.8 running on 64bit Amazon Linux 2/3.4.1.<br />
-You will need to ahve Python 3.X installed, note that here we used 3.11.
+You will need to ahve Python 3.X installed, note that here we used 3.11. <br />
-I may add a category to the README about the AWS setup of the dataabase and Elastic Beanstalk, this may be in progress post deadline of the hand in of this lab.
+I may add a category to the README about the AWS setup of the dataabase and Elastic Beanstalk, this may be in progress post deadline of the hand in of this lab.<br />

-_Please note that there has been a vulnerabilty found on all Python 3.X versions allowing to cause a deny of service remotly [fr](https://www.cert.ssi.gouv.fr/avis/CERTFR-2022-AVI-1017/](en)[https://www.cve.org/CVERecord?id=CVE-2022-45061) [en](https://www.cve.org/CVERecord?id=CVE-2022-45061)._
+_Please note that there has been a vulnerabilty found on all Python 3.X versions allowing to cause a deny of service remotly [fr](https://www.cert.ssi.gouv.fr/avis/CERTFR-2022-AVI-1017/](en)[https://www.cve.org/CVERecord?id=CVE-2022-45061) [en](https://www.cve.org/CVERecord?id=CVE-2022-45061)._<br />

 1. How to set up the working environement on your computer

  GENERAL NOTICE : for the import to work properly, all packages had to be installed before on the main pc.
   1. Windows
   Open a command prompt from the folder you want your project to be.
 Type `pip install virtualenv`, then type `virtualenv env`.
-Note that you can call it whatever you want.
+Note that you can call it whatever you want. <br />
-  Then to activate the virtual environment `source env\bin\activate`, if you typed in something different from `env`be sure to replace that with how you called it.
+  Then to activate the virtual environment `source env\bin\activate`, if you typed in something different from `env`be sure to replace that with how you called it.<br />
 Your command prompt/terminal is now in the python environement `env`.
-Type now `pip install flask`.
+Type now `pip install flask`. <br />
   For this exercise, please install the above libraries as they are required and if not installed, the code may not work.
-If you have [issues with installing the yaml package on Windows](https://www.geeksforgeeks.org/how-to-install-pyyaml-on-windows/).
+If you have [issues with installing the yaml package on Windows](https://www.geeksforgeeks.org/how-to-install-pyyaml-on-windows/).<br />

   2. Mac Apple *
   Open a command prompt from the folder you want your project to be.
-Type `pip install virtualenv`, then type `virtualenv env`.
+Type `pip install virtualenv`, then type `virtualenv env`. <br />
-  Note that you can call it whatever you want.
+  Note that you can call it whatever you want.<br />
-  Then to activate the virtual environment `source env/bin/activate`, if you typed in something different from `env`be sure to replace that with how you called it.
+  Then to activate the virtual environment `source env/bin/activate`, if you typed in something different from `env`be sure to replace that with how you called it.<br />
   Your command prompt/terminal is now in the python environement `env`.
-Type now `pip install flask`. \n For this exercise, please install the above libraries as they are required and if not installed, the code may not work.
+Type now `pip install flask`.  <br />
+  For this exercise, please install the above libraries as they are required and if not installed, the code may not work.  <br />
   If you have [issues with installing the yaml package on Mac](https://stackoverflow.com/questions/14261614/how-do-i-install-the-yaml-package-for-python/21317961#21317961).

-2. AWS Setup

 * N.B.
 This was taken by a helping paper, commands may vary slightly or extra steps may be needed.

+2. AWS Setup